Retention marketing is using marketing techniques to keep customers with a company.

 - Allow users to skip through tutorials and other value-adds for a streamlined experience.

 - Use UI overlays, easy walkthroughs, and visual clues to help new users quickly experience the critical benefit of the app.
+Establish an efficient contact center and fully responsive team support to manage queries during onboarding.

 - Ask permission for data collection, push notifications, payment methods, and personal information.